grafana/mimir/docs/sources/mimir/migration-guide/migrate-from-cortex.md

 To have `mimirtool config convert` update explicitly set values from the Cortex defaults to the new Grafana Mimir defaults, provide the `--update-defaults` flag.
 Refer to [convert]({{< relref "../operators-guide/tools/mimirtool.md#convert" >}}) for more information on using `mimirtool` for configuration conversion.

-## Migrating to Grafana Mimir using Jsonnet
+## Migrate to Grafana Mimir using Jsonnet

 Grafana Mimir has a Jsonnet library that replaces the existing Cortex Jsonnet library and updated monitoring mixin.